lucian-loco/WAT---Weibull-Analysis-Tool/README.md

 * DB_PORT: connection port
 * DB_SERV: service name

-There is also a script which fetches draw.io template libraries from EOS.
-To make it work, you will need an account with read access to 'hit' EOS project and pass the credentials using the following environmental variables:
-* EOS_USER: user
-* EOS_PASS: password

-Draw.io editor tries to preload shape libraries from a location specified by an environmental variable:
-* DRAWIO_LIBS_URL: URL providing access to the shape libraries (in form of "https://xxx/yyy").
-Currently set to the public directory in HIT project cernbox.
-* DRAWIO_EXPORT_SERVER: URL to draw.io export server.
-It might be deployed within the same Openshift project.
-Check `drawio-export.md` for a more detailed instruction.

 When the project is running in an Openshift instance, you should use either 'Secrets' or 'ConfigMaps' mechanism to assign values to set these environmental variables.

 ### Python script